aai-institute/USFlows/README.md

-# Veriflow: Generative Flow Based Density Models for Neuro-Symbolic Verification
+# Veriflow: Generative Flow Based Density Estimators for Neuro-Symbolic Verification
 VeriFow provides a stable and convenient library of flow based general purpose density models with flexibile base distributions, which are specifically tailored towards the use in neuro-symbolic verification procedures.
 The major goal is to provide models that can represent reference distribution which are suitable for verification,